Learn to Scull

 Boat Control

-• Grips blades properly, flat wrists, thumbs on palms
+• Grips blades properly, flat wrists, thumbs on ends of handles

 • Launches and docks safely bow first and stern first, even with wind